 To use Zapier MCP with your client, you'll need:

-- An AI client, such as ChatGPT, Claude, or Windsurf.
+- An AI client, such as ChatGPT, Claude, or Windsurf that supports Streamable HTTP.

 Supported clients

-You can connect Zapier MCP with many AI clients, including:
+You can connect Zapier MCP with any AI client that supports Streamable HTTP, such as:

 - ChatGPT